 Reiki Chiang Mai, journey to Mount Kurama Kyoto, Japan on a pilgrimage to Mikao Usui the founder of modern day Reiki Healing, known to the west.

-Sensei Usui was a spiritual seeker and spiritual teacher in the early part of the 20th century, during his deeper spiritual development and journey he had discovered that he had gained the power, to use healing energy, known now as Reiki in the west.
-In this day and age his spiritual teachings are obscure and not clearly known, though his Reiki healing practices still lives on and this is the focus on those that connect with this compassionate man’s teachings.
-His journey was not an easy one, though he had developed a power of compassion, which led him to his development of the Reiki healing phenomena and the birth place of modern day Reiki, which has spread throughout the whole world.
+Sensei Usui was a spiritual seeker and spiritual teacher in the early part of the 20th century, during his deeper spiritual development and journey he had discovered that he had gained the power to use healing energy, known today in the west as Reiki.
+In this day and age his spiritual teachings are obscure and not clearly known, though his Reiki healing practices still live on and this is the focus on those that connect with this compassionate man’s teachings.
+His journey was not an easy one, though he had developed a power of compassion, which led him to receive the Reiki healing phenomena, which has spread throughout the modern world.

 Reiki trip to Kyoto

-We arrived in Osaka from Thailand and internally I had a good sense of gratitude to finally arrive in Japan for the first time in my life, we stayed 2 nights in Osaka before heading to the beautiful city of Kyoto, we were blessed.
-Originally we were going to travel around to see as many places as possible, though somehow deep inside I knew that was not necessary, we decide to spent most of our time in Kyoto and it was a delight to embrace the deep spiritual tradition and culture of this wonderful city.
+We arrived in Osaka from Thailand and internally I had a wonderful feeling to finally arrive in Japan for the first time in my life, we stayed 2 nights in Osaka before heading to the beautiful city of Kyoto, we were blessed.
+Originally we were going to travel around to see as many places as possible, though somehow deep inside I knew that was not necessary, we decide to spend most of our time in Kyoto and it was a delight to embrace the deep spiritual tradition and culture of this wonderful city.